-CSR Card Changes – One Week to Go
+CSR Card Changes

 From 1 April 2019 CSR will no longer issue any new or renewal General Construction Operative (GCO) cards.
 GCO cards issued up to 31 March 2019 will continue to be valid for 4 years from the date of the health and safety training.

-A new CSR Labourer card will be introduced on 1 April 2019.
+A new CSR Labourer card was introduced on 1 April 2019.
 Applicants must complete the CSR one day health and safety course and have an employer declaration completed to confirm they are working in a labouring occupation.
 The card will be valid for 4 years from the date of the health and safety training.

 Card holders whose GCO cards expire from 1 April 2019 should apply for a Labourer card, if they meet the requirements above, or another CSR card that is more appropriate for the job role they carry out.